frootlab/frootlab.github.io/index.md

 # About

-The artificial intelligence revolution provides new challenges for developers in the data analysis segment.
+The AI-Revolution provides new challenges for developers in the data analysis segment.
 This concerns enterprises, scientific workgroups and government agencies as well, as it becomes more important to continuously and rapidly adapt new technologies into existing applications.
 We want to step into this breach by supporting the development of smart software, which adepts itself to new technologies!

 To that end we provide a [free and open source](https://www.gnu.org/philosophy/floss-and-foss.en.html) data analysis